alessiocali/card-tiles/README.md

 * Remove dependency from Monk's plugin (no hard feelings, but less dependencies the better).

 ## Changelog
+### v0.0.5
+* New localization: Japanese 🍙 (thanks to @BrotherSharper), Italian 🍕.
+* Added more default options for card sizes: default to deck sizes, or setting preferences (suggested in #10).

 ### v0.0.4
 Now cards dragged onto the canvas show their current face when played.